LiveRamp/lr-map/README.md

 - lambda execution
 - S3 full access
 - DynamoDB full access

+### Deployment
+To deploy the application, fill in the three fields with lambda function names and the static content bucket name in the script [deploy_to_aws.sh] and execute it.
+The deployment defaults to the staging environment.
+The deployment script uses the default profile in AWS CLI, so make sure that you configured the credentials to AWS properly.
+You can do it using [this](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) guide.

 ### Getting the access_token
 The first step every user has to complete is to give the app the rights to send messages as the user.
 This is important since we can not post to direct message channels otherwise.
 Please refer to the [Slack documentation](https://api.slack.com/docs/oauth) for how the authentication works.